About the GeekFluent author, Dave Henry:

 The label “geek” didn’t come until later, but my love of all things tech was clear from age 2 on when I would disassemble whatever I could get my hands on and was clearly obsessed with anything that had knobs, buttons, levers, or sliders that anyone was foolish enough to leave within my reach.
 (This still holds true today: If you don’t want something fiddled with or poked at, don’t leave it within arm’s reach of me (or un-firewalled…).)

 For college, I went to a very technical engineering school, where a summer job as a third-shift janitor ended up leading to my first full-time job as a Unix systems administrator back in 1987 (long story).
 I’ve been earning my living in various IT-related jobs ever since.

 I spent seven years at EMC Corporation in various technical roles, the last of which was Technical Marketing.
 (This might sound like an oxymoron, but I’ve always had a talent for making oxymorons look good.)
 It was in that role that I became the Community Manager/Facilitator for the Everything VMware at EMC online community, a role I continued for over a year after leaving EMC.

 In April of 2012 I joined Accunet Solutions, a VAR that partners with both EMC and VMware (among others).
-My role recently expanded there and I now lead both the Storage Practice and the Virtualization Practice.
-More recently, Accunet was acquired.
-At the moment, I find myself engaged in a search for my next position.
+My role rapidly expanded there and I ended up leading both the Storage Practice and the Virtualization Practice.
+In October of 2016, Accunet was acquired.
+In January 2017, Accunet went through a reorganization under the new management, and the Practice Lead positions ceased to exist, so I found myself engaged in a search for my next position.

 About This Site